-- How to go to College Almost for Free by Ben Kaplan - Tips for Parents: Secrets to Becoming a Scholarship Junkie: Learn About College Funding Resources...
-And How To Win Them
+- How to go to College Almost for Free by Ben Kaplan - Secrets to Becoming a Scholarship Junkie

 SECTION EIGHT

 What If Early College Entrance Isn't the Best Option for Me at This Time?

 - ◆ Assessment 8.1: What were the most positive aspects of my early college entrance experiment? - ♦ Assessment 8.2: What options will I have in place if my first plan doesn't work out? - ♦ Assessment 8.3: Additional questions to consider